anilhorasan/anilhorasan/README.md

 - But I received permanent residency in Canada and relocated to Toronto!
 - I am actively pursuing opportunities as a Software Development Engineer in Test (SDET) in Toronto, Canada.
 - Driving quality through clean, efficient test automation.
+-
+- A software test engineer based in Toronto, Canada.
+- Previously an entrepreneur and software developer in Türkiye.
+- Received permanent residency in Canada and relocated to Toronto in October 2024.
+- Actively seeking opportunities as a Software Development Engineer in Test (SDET).
+- Focused on driving quality through clean and efficient test automation.

 ⚡ Tech Stacks